MiquelNasarre/FourierS1/README.md

 ### Error Computations
 For knowing how many coefficients to compute we will be using the formulas from the paper.
-You can specify your desired error in the Error input just below the points input.
+You can specify your desired error in the *Error* input just below the *Points* input.
 You can also specify how many coefficients will be computed prior to the estimation in order to make the estimation more precise.
-For refernce the formula for the upper and lower bound of the coefficients to compute is
+For reference the formula for the upper and lower bound of the coefficients to compute is

 $$